What is Don Pasquale?

 Ernesto arrives to say his goodbyes as the document is being signed and the notary requests a second witness.
 He recognizes Norina and is taken aback because he isn’t in on the joke and believes she is marrying his uncle.
 Malatesta apprehends him and explains everything.
 Sofronia abruptly changes character after the agreement is finalized, becoming shrewish, insulting, demanding, and greedy.
 Don Pasquale is awestruck.

 Sofronia continues to spend lavishly and treat Don Pasquale rudely in Act III.
-He threatens divorce, and even though Norina sympathizes with him, she keeps the plot going leaving a note in the garden at night that suggests she has an assignment.
+He threatens divorce, and even though Norina sympathizes with him, she keeps the plot going by leaving a note in the garden at night that suggests she has an assignment.

 Don Pasquale summons Malatesta to assist him in dealing with the situation, and the two plot to apprehend the lovers.
 Ernesto, disguised, serenades Sofronia in the garden.
 Don Pasquale and Malatesta emerge from behind a bush, and Don Pasquale evicts Sofronia from his residence.
 She is adamant about not leaving.
-Malatesta adds to the threat informing Sofronia that Ernesto’s bride Norina will take over as mistress of the house the following day.
+Malatesta adds to the threat by informing Sofronia that Ernesto’s bride Norina will take over as mistress of the house the following day.
 Sofronia claims she would rather leave than live in such circumstances.
-Don Pasquale is persuaded Malatesta that the only way to get rid of Sofronia is for Norina and Ernesto to marry that night.
+Don Pasquale is persuaded by Malatesta that the only way to get rid of Sofronia is for Norina and Ernesto to marry that night.
 Don Pasquale, who appears to have no choice, agrees.
 Everything is revealed, Don Pasquale accepts his fate, and the story comes to a happy conclusion.